Wednesday: 08:15 - 09:45, weekly (from 20/10/21) Dates on Monday. 21.02.22 08:00 - 10:00 hybrid

 Enrolment in Master's programme Neurocognitive Psychology.

-The module will be tested with an oral exam (20 min).
+The module will be tested with a written exam.

 Required active participation for gaining credits:

-attendance of at least 70% in the seminars (use attendance sheet that will be handed out in the beginning of the term).
+attendance of at least 70% in the seminar (use attendance sheet that will be handed out in the beginning of the term).

 ++ statistics & scientific programming